Toronto doesn’t want to be Silicon Valley. It’s building something better

 It’s a sunny Thursday afternoon in Toronto, and a group of international tourists and new immigrants are staring at me through the glass doors of the reception area of the mayor’s office.
 I try to ignore them as I prepare for my meeting with the city’s top official when one opens the door and asks me, in broken English, if she can go in and see the mayor.

-Midway through my poor attempt at explaining how I don’t have the power to grant her such permission Mayor John Tory opens the door behind me, prompting cheers and camera flashes from the crowd.
+Midway through my poor attempt at explaining how I don’t have the power to grant her such permission, Mayor John Tory opens the door behind me, prompting cheers and camera flashes from the crowd.
 “I’m sorry I’m running late,” he says to me, “but I’ll need another minute.”
-Then he heads towards the group gathered in the hallway.
+Then he heads toward the group gathered in the hallway.

 It’s Newcomer Day in Toronto, an annual celebration that invites those seeking to or in the process of making Canada their home to experience the country’s cuisine, music, and culture, while offering a range of resources to ease their transition into the city.